-Fair value represents the amount for which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties in an arm's length transaction.
+Fair value represents the amount for which an asset could be exchanged, or the amount paid to transfer or settle a liability, between knowledgeable, willing parties in an arm's length transaction.
 The fair value of the Group's and of the Bank's financial instruments, which are not shown on the calculated fair value, are measured at amortized cost using the effective interest method less provision for impairment.
 The fair value of loans and advances to customers equals the amount shown in the statement of financial position after deducting provisions for impairment.